asyncedd/dots.nvim/README.md

 - If you're planning on using Astro and some markdown LSP, you have to have `npm` installed and added to your PATH.
 Just use a package manager.
 If you're not going to use them, please comment them out in `lua/plugins/configs/lsp/mason.lua` and `lua/plugins/configs/lps/config.lua`.

-- If you don't want random popups from `null-ls` urging you to find `luacheck`, just install `luarocks` not `luacheck`.
+- If you don't want random popups from `null-ls` urging you to install `luacheck`, just install `luarocks` not `luacheck`.
 You can install `luacheck` but it'll look better with just `luarocks`.
 Mason will automatically install it.
 If you're not going to use `luacheck` just comment out it in `lua/plugins/configs/lsp/null.lua`.
 Shouldn't be that hard.

 - If you spot slow performance when not using the vanilla ol' `nvim` open an issue. :) (When it's 50% slower than `nvim --clean`.)